thentso/flask-ocr/SUBMISSION.md

 The application uses **Tesseract OCR** with optimized configuration for maximum accuracy:

+**Image Preprocessing:** Before OCR, uploaded images are converted to grayscale, denoised with a median filter, and binarized (thresholded) using Pillow.
+This preprocessing pipeline reduces noise and background artifacts, making text stand out and significantly improving OCR accuracy, especially for noisy or low-contrast images.

+**Language Setting:** The OCR engine is explicitly set to English (`lang='eng'`) to ensure optimal accuracy for English text.
+This is ideal for documents and images containing English writing.

 **Key Optimizations:**
 - **Engine Mode (`--oem 3`)**: Uses the best available OCR engine for the platform